jabbott7335/ce-pe-bootcamp/docs/integration/02-base-deploy.md

 Set your entitlement key:

 !!!
 Question "Where do I get my entitlement key?"
-      Remember from the IPI exercise ...
-Locate **YOUR** pull secret from Red Hat :fontawesome-brands-redhat:.
-You can copy your pull secret from the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/install/pull-secret){target="_blank"} web page.
+       You can copy your entitlement key from the [My IBM Entitlement Key](https://myibm.ibm.com/products-services/containerlibrary){target="_blank"} web page.

 ```bash
 export ENT_KEY=<my-key>